Deploy a Java application with Quarkus on an Azure Kubernetes Service cluster

 az group delete --name $RESOURCE_GROUP_NAME --yes --no-wait

-You may also want to use docker rmi
+You might also want to use docker rmi

 to delete the container images postgres